 The challenge here is to identify this underperforming content.

-Unfortunately, there’s no specific formula I can give you here.
+Unfortunately, there’s no specific formula we can give you here.

 It comes down to what you consider good.
 For some sites, getting 200 visitors a month to a piece of content is horrible, while for others, that’s great.